 Date Developed: Unknown.
 Source: National Collaborating Centre for Methods and Tools.
 Presenter(s): n.a..
-Type: Interactive Modules.
-Level: Intermediate.
+Type: Interactive Learning Tool.
+Level: Advanced.
 Length: Self-paced.

 This interactive training module teaches health professionals how to assess the quality of an intervention study and develop skills in applying the criteria for critical appraisal of an intervention study to determine whether that intervention can be applied to their own public health situation.

 This training is part of the Canadian National Collaborating Center for Methods and Tools' suite of 5 online courses to support the process of evidence-informed public health (Quantitative Research Designs 101: Addressing Practice-Based Issues in Public Health; Introduction to Evidence-Informed Decision Making; Searching for Research Evidence in Public Health; Critical Appraisal of Systematic Reviews; and Critical Appraisal of Intervention Studies).

 Registration is required.
 Website and trainings are available in English and French.